In this guide we’ll look at the best lump hammers.

 Whichever type of handle you choose, ensure it feels comfortable to use.

-In addition to the handle, some club hammers also have a vinyl or rubberised covering.
+In addition to the handle, some lump or club hammers also have a vinyl or rubberised covering.
 This helps reduce impact and absorb vibration.
 In addition, a soft grip makes the handle extra comfortable to hold for long periods and also maintains a reasonable temperature.